This post contains affiliate links.

 A word of caution on buying canned pumpkin: READ THE LABEL.
 I know I always tell you to read labels, yet did you know that many brands of canned pumpkin are actually filled with not pumpkin?
 They use a variety of squash and sweet potatoes along with the pumpkin, plus sugar and preservatives.
 I always look for ones that say 100% pumpkin.

-Fall Recipes with Pumpkin
+More Recipes with Pumpkin and Chia

 Since this healthy pumpkin chia pudding won’t use a whole can of pumpkin puree, you’ll have some left over for more Autumn recipes!
 Here are a few of my fav to inspire you: